Nakama-Partnering-Services/nakama-guides/2-onboarding_setup.md

 ## Git

 - Install git if not installed already
+- If you have multiple accounts in the same machine, check [this link](https://gist.github.com/rahularity/86da20fe3858e6b311de068201d279e3)
 - Authenticate with SSH key:
   - Open terminal in your local machine:
     - $ ssh-keygen > press “enter” 3 times to accept all the defaults